24h Liquidation Summary

 Which exchange has the most liquidations?

 Binance typically accounts for the highest liquidation volume due to its dominant market share and high leverage offerings (up to 125x).
 Bybit and OKX follow.
-Exchanges with lower max leverage like Kraken (50x) generally see fewer liquidations.
+Exchanges with lower maximum leverage like Kraken (50x) generally see fewer liquidations per user.